imdeepakw/coffee-tracker/README.md

 ### January 13, 2025
 * Coffee added to the database is shown to the the user using EJS to load the HTML template.
+* Users can now delete the coffee from their coffee list.

 ## Future Optimizations